-There’s a genuine buzz that comes from “getting it right” — especially when we correctly predict something against the odds.
+There’s a genuine buzz that comes from “getting it right” — especially when you correctly predict something against the odds.
 This often manifests itself in a winning gambler’s swagger.
-But before you start making it rain in front of your pals (as pictured above), you should ask yourself: “was I lucky?”
+So before you start making it rain in front of your pals (as pictured above), you should ask yourself: “was I lucky?”

 If you’re betting a lot then you ought to stop and check whether or not your strike rate is realistic.
 I’ll show you how.

 Verifying Your Results